paigeadelethompson/paigeadelethompson/content/resume/index.md

     margin-bottom: -256px;
     overflow: hidden;
   }
 </style>
 <iframe class="carousel" style="z-index:-99; overflow: hidden; margin-bottom: 12px;" src="https://jquery-circular-carousel.paige.bio"></iframe>

+This is a 3D-like image carousel written by [Sam Brown](https://sgb.io/).
+It has some fantastic qualities and it seems to work fine, although it struggles to play nice with the rest of my CSS and I had to load it as an iframe here.
+Still, it seems useful, and it does a great job of demonstrating my cat, so I packaged it and published it to NPM for the world to enjoy.

 - [![npm version](https://badge.fury.io/js/jquery-circular-carousel.svg)](https://badge.fury.io/js/jquery-circular-carousel) [Live demo external page](https://jquery-circular-carousel.paige.bio)